ibm-cloud-docs/power-iaas/ibmi-license-info.md

 These additional LPPs for IBM i, which are available and can be included in your VM instance.
 To include one or more such LPPs, complete the following steps:

-1. Go to **Virtual server instances** in the Power Systems Virtual Server user interface and click your instance.
+1. Go to **Virtual server instances** in the {{site.data.keyword.powerSys_notm}} user interface and click your instance.

 2. Click the **Edit details** option in the **Server details** page.
 A menu appears.

 3. Select the wanted licenses that you want to include in your VM instance.
-Currently, you can purchase the following licenses through Power Systems Virtual Server:
+Currently, you can purchase the following licenses through {{site.data.keyword.powerSys_notm}}:

    - IBM i Cloud Storage Solutions (5773-ICC)
    - IBM i Power HA (5770-HAS)
    - Rational Development Studio for IBM i (5770-WDS)

     Each of these programs is individually priced.
 The selected licensed programs are injected to your VM instance.
 Or install specific licensed program solutions on your VM instance.
-    If you want to use these programs on your IBM i VM instance, you must order these licensed programs through Power Systems Virtual Server you cannot use existing licenses in your VM instance.
+    If you want to use these programs on your IBM i VM instance, you must order these licensed programs through {{site.data.keyword.powerSys_notm}} you cannot use existing licenses in your VM instance.

 4. Check the service agreement box and click **Save edits and order** to complete the instance modification process and to accept the price.